rudderlabs/rudder-integration-lotame-android/README.md

     WRITE_KEY,
     RudderConfig.Builder()
         .withDataPlaneUrl(DATA_PLANE_URL)
-        .withFactory(LotameIntegrationFctory.FACTORY)
+        .withFactory(LotameIntegrationFactory.FACTORY)
         .build()
 )
 ```

 ## Register your `onSync` callback
-DSP pixels are always synced after an `identify` call and we sync the pixels once in every 7 days.
-We check for the time elapsed since last sync in every `screen` call.
-You can get notified about the DSP Pixels syncs by registering a callback.
+You can get notified about the Pixel syncs by registering a callback.
 The code snippet below shows the example:
 ```
-rudderClient.onIntegrationReady("Lotame") {
+rudderClient!!.onIntegrationReady("Lotame Mobile") {
-    (it as LotameIntegration).registerCallback {
+    (it as LotameIntegration).registerCallback { urlType, url ->
-        // implement your logic
+        // urlType => "bcp", "dsp"
+        // url => complete url with all values replaced println("LotameSync: $urlType : $url")
     }
 }
 ```